 Michael Curtiz did not arrange for his daughter Kitty to move from Germany to New York and then abandon her.
 Neither did Kitty arrive unannounced on the set of Casablanca where her presence was unknown to all, including Curtiz’s wife Bess Meredyth.

 The director sent for Kitty in April 1930… The fourteen-year-old made the long journey from Bremen, Germany, on board the ocean liner Europa to New York and then by the cross-country train to Los Angeles.
 After settling in Hollywood, Curtiz paid for private tutors, including language and singing lessons… Kitty enjoyed becoming acquainted with the new stepmother – it was impossible not to warm up to Bess Meredyth – but she was a fish out of water in Hollywood.

 By Alan K. Rode

 Only one or two minor scenes from Casablanca are recreated in this biopic.
-The more memorable scenes are depicted in preparation.
+The more memorable scenes depicted are in the movie's preparation.